oriolcolomefont/oriolcolomefont/README.md

 Always eager to hit the following note, I'm ready for new challenges.

-- 🔭 & 🌱 I’m currently learning and working on music similarity
+- 🔭 & 🌱 I’m currently learning and working on systematic musicology and music similarity
 - 💬 Ask me about anything that has to do with music!
 - 📫 How to reach me: oriolcolomefont@gmail.com
 - ⚡ Fun fact: I recently discovered my new passion; Muay Thai 🇹🇭🙏